phusion/baseimage-docker/README.md

 There are two ways to run a command inside an existing, running container.

- * Through the `nsenter` tool.
-This tool uses Linux kernel system calls in order to execute a command within the context of a container.
-Learn more in [Login to the container, or running a command inside it, via nsenter](#login_nsenter).
+ * Through the `docker exec` tool.
+This is builtin Docker tool, available since Docker 1.4.
+Internally, it uses Linux kernel system calls in order to execute a command within the context of a container.
+Learn more in [Login to the container, or running a command inside it, via `docker exec`](#login_docker_exec).
  * Through SSH.
 This approach requires running an SSH daemon inside the container, and requires you to setup SSH keys.
 Learn more in [Login to the container, or running a command inside it, via SSH](#login_ssh).

 Both way have their own pros and cons, which you can learn in their respective subsections.

-<a name="login_nsenter"></a>
+<a name="login_docker_exec"></a>
-### Login to the container, or running a command inside it, via nsenter
+### Login to the container, or running a command inside it, via `docker exec`

-You can use the `nsenter` tool on the Docker host OS to login to any container that is based on baseimage-docker.
-You can also use it to run a command inside a running container. `nsenter` works by using Linux kernel system calls.
+You can use the `docker exec` tool on the Docker host OS to login to any container that is based on baseimage-docker.
+You can also use it to run a command inside a running container. `docker exec` works by using Linux kernel system calls.

 Here's how it compares to [using SSH to login to the container or to run a command inside it](#login_ssh):